Skip to main content

 • Don’t reinvent the wheel

 Aqago minimizes its baseline surface area and leaves it to users to customize and extend its capabilities to fit their infrastructure when necessary.
-It aims to be supportive, not prescriptive, and makes no assumptions about business logic and product functionality.
+It aims to be supportive, not prescriptive, and makes limited assumptions about business logic or product functionality.

 Deployment Targets